 Revenues are recognized net of certain sales incentives, such as commissions and discounts.
 Gaming promoters introduce rolling chip customers to City of Dreams Manila.
 In exchange for their services, the Group compensates gaming promoters by paying them commissions based on either a percentage of the gaming win or loss or rolling chip volume.
 The Group records a portion of the commissions paid or payable to the gaming promoters as a reduction of gross casino revenues, which correspond to the approximate amount of commissions returned to the rolling chip customers by the gaming promoters.
-The consolidated statements of comprehensive income classification for a portion of the commissions paid or payable to the gaming promoters as a reduction of gross casino revenues depends on management's judgments and estimations of the percentages of commissions returned to the rolling chip customers by the gaming customers by the gaming promoters by the gaming promoters are reviewed quarterly by management.
-Given the high level of management judgments and assumptions in the estimation of the percentages of the commission returned to rolling chip customers by the gaming promoters, we considered such estimates as a key audit matter.
+The consolidated statements of comprehensive income classification for a portion of the commissions paid or payable to the gaming promoters as a reduction of gross casino revenues depends on management's judgments and estimations of the percentages of commissions returned to the rolling chip customers by the gaming promoters.
+Such estimates are reviewed quarterly by management.
+Given the high level of management judgments and assumptions in the estimation of the percentages of the commissions returned to rolling chip customers by the gaming promoters and the impact on the commission expenses paid or payable to gaming promoters, we considered such estimates as a key audit matter.